In this article

 "The fashion industry is changed because of us, partly.
 It is no longer top-down."

 "They don’t say, “six months later everyone should wear this!”
 The Internet changed all of that.
 We let customers have a voice and let us know what they want and need.
 They name our products, they help us figure out what to offer on the site, and we get them involved in other ways.
 We’ll still be doing that in five years. – nytimes.com – Modcloth Shows How to Win by Losing

 Birchbox is a popular subscription service that delivers beauty samples to its customers every month.
 They raised US$60 million in April this year.

 "First, we thought there was a real void in one thing for women — people had come up with a great way to sell women's fashion online, but beauty hadn't been really cracked, in our opinion."

-“And the reason was because it’s extra challenging to develop an online business for beauty, because it has a touch, try and feel element to it.
-So that, coupled with the fact that Hayley had a best friend [Mollie Chen] who was a beauty editor, really inspired the idea because [Hayley]’s a very passive beauty consumer, but she always had the best products, and I always noticed it.
-I would ask, “Why do you have the newly launched Benefit mascara?”
-And she would say, “Oh Mollie gave it to me.”
+"And the reason was that it's extra challenging to develop an online business for beauty, because it has a touch, try and feel element to it.
+So that, coupled with the fact that Hayley had a best friend [Mollie Chen] who was a beauty editor, really inspired the idea because [Hayley]'s a very passive beauty consumer, but she always had the best products, and I always noticed it.
+I would ask, "Why do you have the newly launched Benefit mascara?"
+And she would say, "Oh Mollie gave it to me."
 All the time! – Mashable – Beauty Delivered: How Birchbox Is Disrupting the Cosmetics Industry

 "As consumers, we read magazines or blogs and we get excited about a product, but then there are so many hurdles in the way of actually going to find the product."